 Just as skin can heal with too little collagen production, it can also heal with too much collagen production, resulting in a raised scar.
 Dermabrasion, a skin resurfacing procedure, is a great way to deal with raised scars, but it should only be performed by a medical professional.

 Dermabrasion uses a diamond wheel or a wire brush to abrase the outer and middle layers of the skin.
 Skin usually grows back smoother, which minimizes scars or texture issues.

 Your skin will feel tender after the procedure, and you might have a mild breakout (this is just congestion deeper in the skin surfacing).
 Be sure to use a rich moisturizer afterward, and your skin will glow.

+If your acne is ongoing, check out my post on Revolving Acne for tips and tricks to prevent acne.
 That’s it for now!
 Leave a comment if you found this post helpful!

 Radiantskincare.org is a participant in the Amazon Services LLC Associates Program.
 For more information, click here.